 How much does therapy at Choosing Wholeness cost?

 Each of the clinicians in our office sets their own fees, so it's a good idea to speak with the specific clinician you want to work with--and it's always okay to ask whether we can offer a more flexible payment arrangement, or schedule with a therapy intern for lower-cost or no-cost therapy.
-If we can't find a solution that works for you, we can help you find someone who can.
+Even if we can't find a solution that works for you, we may be able to help you find someone who can.

 I have health coverage that includes mental healthcare!